krovs/oscp-notes/docs/16_linux_privesc.md

 A SUID executable can be exploited due to it inheriting the user's PATH environment variable and attempting to execute programs without specifying an absolute path.

-Run **strings** on the file to look for strings of printable characters:
+Run `strings` on the file to look for strings of printable characters or `ltrace` to look for system calls.

 ```shell
 strings <suidexecutable>